Daylight robbery: Hamilton shopping centres targeted

 Meanwhile, a security guard was injured after being assaulted by a group of thieves who robbed a separate Hamilton shopping centre early this morning.

-Police say that a group smashed their way into shops in Hukanui Rd about 5.45am.
+Police say that a group smashed their way into shops on Hukanui Road at about 5:45am.

 Detective Senior Sergeant Kristine Clarke said the group stole goods from multiple stores before approaching a security guard who was in their vehicle nearby.